PythonLinks/hanaforth/README.md

 The Hana 1 was built by modifying the dual port Mecrisp Ice Verilog and Forth.
 Mecrisp Ice is built on top of SwapForth.

-To compile the forth run
+To run the emulator then type

+./emulate

+It will then call

 ./compile

-to run the emulator then type

-./emulate
+To compile the code.
+In later releases, when you are building the bitstream, you will call the not yet existing command

+./flash

+Which will then call

+./compile

+The escape key can be used to leave the simulator, but preserve the trace functionality.

 To run the tests type

 ./runtests

+The interface on runtests needs to be improved.

-Compiling is a two stage process.
+Compiling is a three stage process.
 First gforth is used to compile a nucleus.
 The nucleus is enough to boot the system.
-Then the remaining code is loaded into the simulator, and exported to build/iceimage.hex.
-Then the emulator can be run.
+Then the remaining code is loaded into the simple simulator, and exported to build/iceimage.hex.
+The data is copied to the flash image.
+Then the flash simulator can be run.
 When you run the simulator it has two arguments.

 -halt will halt on overflow or underflow.
 This should be used during development, but now when running the test suite.